 Forensic Science is designed for the well-motivated student with an interest in science as it applies to the legal system.
 Students will integrate knowledge from the fields of physical science, biology and mathematics to analyze crime scene evidence.
 Topics include analysis of DNA, fingerprints, hairs, fibers, entomology, and blood spatter.
 Class time will be devoted to mastering techniques in evidence evaluation.
 Students will be required to identify and document evidence in mock crime scenes, analyze evidence and communicate analysis in a written format.
-The culminating project involves students working with peers to design a scene.
-In addition, they will process, analyze, and communicate findings of evidence from mock scenes built by peer groups.
-A minimum grade of "C" in Biology CP and a strong work ethic are good predictors for success in this course.
+The culminating final project is a choice assignment with many different possible assignments to choose from A minimum grade of "C" in Biology CP and a strong work ethic are good predictors for success in this course.